Sears and Kmart closing 150 stores

 Sears (SHLD) said on Thursday that it would close 109 Kmart stores and 41 of its namesake Sears outlets.
 The announcement came on the same day that Sears disclosed plans to sell its iconic Craftsman tool brand to Stanley Black & Decker (SWK).

 The company did not say how many workers would be affected by the store closures.

-A spokesperson for Sears was not immediately available for comment.
-Sears closed 78 stores last year and more than 200 in 2015.
+But a spokesperson said that most of them were part-time workers and that "we are committed to treating these associates with respect and compassion during this process."

-But the news also follows disappointing holiday results from other retail stores: Macy's (M) -- which is also closing stores and laying off workers -- and Kohl's (KSS).
+The news also follows disappointing holiday results from other retail stores: Macy's (M) -- which is also closing stores and laying off workers -- and Kohl's (KSS).

 Sears CEO Eddie Lampert said in a statement that the company was "taking strong, decisive actions...to stabilize the company and improve our financial flexibility in what remains a challenging retail environment."